Kramer84/YoutubeAlarm/README.md

 # YouTube Alarm Clock

 This project is a Python-based alarm clock that plays music from a YouTube playlist.
-The script downloads the audio from the playlist, stores it locally, and plays it at the specified alarm time.
+The script downloads the audio from the playlist, stores it locally, and plays it at the specified alarm time using VLC media player.
+It also includes robust handling for metadata management, asynchronous downloading, and validation of downloaded files.

 ## Features

-- Download audio from a YouTube playlist and store it locally in the highest available quality.
+- **Download and Store Audio**: Downloads audio from a YouTube playlist and stores it locally in high-quality MP3 format.
+- **Metadata Management**: Automatically adds ID3 tags (title, artist, album) to downloaded MP3 files.
-- Check if the audio has already been downloaded to avoid redundant downloads.
+- **Redundant Download Avoidance**: Checks if audio has already been downloaded to avoid redundant downloads.
-- Monitor the playlist for changes and download new songs asynchronously.
+- **Asynchronous Operations**: Monitors the playlist and downloads new songs asynchronously.
-- Play a randomly selected song from the downloaded collection at the specified alarm time.
+- **Playlist Management**: Maintains a buffer of songs to ensure continuous playback without interruptions.
+- **Alarm Triggered Playback**: Plays music at a specified alarm time, optionally starting with a set number of pre-downloaded songs.
-- Optionally validate the integrity of MP3 files.
+- **File Validation**: Optionally validate the integrity of MP3 files in the music library.
-- Use VLC media player for non-blocking audio playback.
+- **VLC Integration**: Uses VLC media player for non-blocking audio playback with the ability to manage and monitor the playlist.

 ## Requirements